Woman killed, Alabama deputy hurt during domestic call

 COLUMBIANA, Ala.
-(AP) - A confrontation that occurred as Alabama sheriff’s deputies answered a call about a domestic disturbance left a woman dead and officer hospitalized.
+(AP) - A confrontation that occurred as Alabama sheriff’s deputies answered a call about a domestic disturbance left a woman dead and officer injured.

 Officers responded to a 911 call near Columbiana on Monday evening, the Shelby County Sheriff’s Office said in a statement.
 News outlets reported that one of the officers was badly injured after being struck by a vehicle.
 Deputies opened fire, killing a woman at the scene.

-The sheriff’s statement said the deputy suffered potentially life-threatening injuries and was taken to a hospital in Birmingham for treatment.
+An initial statement from the sheriff’s office said the deputy suffered potentially life-threatening injuries and was taken to a hospital in Birmingham for treatment.
+The officer was treated and released, the agency said Tuesday.

 Authorities have not released additional details, including the name of the woman who was killed.